- Name the three macronutrients ad their main functions.

 The guidelines look at what to eat and what to avoid, specifically.

-The Food and Drug Administration is in charge of regulating the production and distribution of food, pharmaceuticals, tobacco, and other consumer products.
+The Food and Drug Administration regulates the production and distribution of food, pharmaceuticals, tobacco, and other consumer products.

 An eating pattern deals with the types of food and beverage an individual consumes.

-The Dietary Guidelines are based on five core concepts which are followed up with more detailed guidelines for food choices.
+The Dietary Guidelines are based on five core concepts followed by more detailed guidelines for food choices.

 Concept 1: Following a healthy eating pattern across the lifespan.